Erythromycin ethylsuccinate dropsPronunciation

 Brand Name: EryPed

-Erythromycin ethylsuccinate drops is used for:
+Erythromycin ethylsuccinate drops are used for:

 Treating infections caused by certain bacteria.
 It may also be used to prevent attacks of rheumatic fever in certain patients.
 It may also be used for other conditions as determined by your doctor.